infam/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Write a script that displays all users and their home directories, sorted by users
+Write a script that duplicates the last line of the file iacta